dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

 Increment the selected version counter by one and adds a commit to  to your repository.
 This task does not push the change to the repository.
 If a push to the repository is required, include a step after the package is created to push this commit to the repository.

+Please note this task skips all the options if it figures a .NEXT in the build number for an unlocked package

 ```
 USAGE
   $ sfdx sfpowerscripts:IncrementBuildNumber [--segment <string>] [-a -r <string>] [-n <string>] [-d <string>] [-c]